opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 ### Create a project in an Organization

-There are two ways to share a project with an organization:
+There are three ways to share a project with an organization:

 **Option 1: Uploading directly to the organization:**